 There is just one participant: you!
 That is, unless you would like to participate with friends, in which case the rates are the same.
 These workshops are entirely customized, one-on-one sessions.
 You may think of these sessions as an opportunity to learn techniques I have gathered over the years and to “pick my brains”, and ask specific questions that most people wouldn’t have the answer to.

-I know InDesign about as well as Photoshop, it’s a fantastic page layout program and entirely essential when you are working on projects that are more than a few pages long.
+I know InDesign as well as Photoshop, it’s a fantastic page layout program and entirely essential when you are working on projects that are more than a few pages long.
 I know Lightroom equally well, it has the same “engine” and technology as Photoshop though the interface is very different.
-One can spend dozens of minutes making pictures look great in Photoshop though spending this much time on pictures is out of the question when you have dozens or hundreds of photographs to prepare and send out.
-Thus Lightroom is much more adapted to digital photography, while Photoshop after all dates back to before digital cameras were invented, when image files were created with scanners, not cameras.
+One can spend dozens of minutes making pictures look great in Photoshop though spending this much time is out of the question when you have dozens or hundreds of photos to prepare and send out.
+Thus Lightroom is much more adapted to digital photography, while Photoshop after all dates back to before the advent of digital photography, when image files were created with scanners, not cameras.
 For “deep digital drawing” and graphic design Illustrator is essential, and I know that program almost as well as Photoshop.